SEMICeu/documentation/toolchain.md

 A commit to the _thema_ repository is **not** triggering the generation process.
 An editor can thus improve incrementally the content in the _thema_ repository, without being forced to generate each time the artefacts.
-Only when neededm the editor will trigger the generation process.
+The editor will trigger the generation process only when needed.

 The usual change to the publication repository for triggering the generation process consists of **changing the publication point** corresponding to the data specification that has been edited.
 A publication point is a reference to a data specification in a _thema_ repository.